top of page

 W

-E side of Kalamazoo River, S of 139th Ave
+Located on E side of Kalamazoo River, S of 139th Ave

 Allegan book p.
 41. Photo of school/residence p.
 41. History of Allegan County.
-In 1962 there were 26 students enrolled
+In 1962, 26 students were enrolled.
+Open at least by 1946

 Allegan